 Home education, or homeschool has become a popular alternative to educate children.
-This valuable online e-Book provides real life experiences, tried and proven methods on how to teach core subjects and lots of answers to your many questions about home education, the education department, opposition from family and friends, and how to deal with daily problems.
-Student work examples, known as printable worksheets are also given.
+This valuable online new e-Course! provides real life experiences, tried and proven methods on how to teach core subjects and provides lots of answers to your many questions about home education, the education department, opposition from family and friends, and how to deal with daily problems.
+Student work examples, known as printable worksheets are also provided.

 The original book Successful Home Education was primarily written for Australian parents however, the information is just as helpful for parents wanting to homeschool their children in other parts of the world and provides helpful and practical information about home education.
 Follow the Chapters by selecting them from the left-hand menu, or simply pick the topic you would like to read about.